 You must login before you can run this tool.

 NUITNS reunites the electronic structure tools QC-Lab, INDO and UVSpect plus the visualization programs Molecular Structure Tracer (MolST) and Theoretical Electron Density Visualizer (TEDViz).
-Thanks to the fact that these programs share a common syntax in the data input -molecular geometry of the target system- NUITNS facilitates the study and analysis of the calculation.
+Tanks to the fact that these programs share a common syntax in the data input -molecular geometry of the target system- NUITNS facilitates the study and analysis of the calculation.

-The study ab-initio of molecules becomes limited by the size of the system: either the number of atoms or the number of basis function and the Hamiltonian, quickly overwhelm the computational resources making these theoretical methods technically impractical.
+The study ab-initio of molecules becomes limited by the size of the system: either the number of atoms or the number of basis function and the Hamiltonian quickly overwhelm the computational resources making these theoretical methods technically impractical.
 The semiempirical methods provide an alternative to the study of large systems.
 In this realm, NUITNS serves two program: INDO and UVSpect.